Video Wall Shapes and Sizes

 OTHER LIMITING FACTORS

-Usually we come to install using a single 3.5 tonne van.
-With a payload of about 1.2 tonnes, this means we can rarely travel with much more than 20 screens .
-And since we always come with spare screens, in reality that means a maximum video wall of 18 screens.
-Any more than 20 and it will require two vans or two trips, so will bump the price up a bit.
+Usually, we come to install using a single 3.5-tonne van.
+With a payload of about 1.2 tonnes, this means we can rarely travel with more than 20 screens.
+And since we always come with spare screens, in reality, that means a maximum video wall of 18 screens.
+Any more than 20 will require two vans or two trips, so will bump the price up a bit.